 This way you get the best of both the centralized and decentralized worlds.

-The volume at the time of writing on this exchange is 182 BTC which I think is decent for a decentralized exchange with 72 cryptocurrencies/crypto assets listed on it.
+The volume at the time of writing on this exchange is 187 BTC which is a decent number for a decentralized exchange with 72 cryptocurrencies/crypto assets listed on it.

-Note: While you register on Waves Dex don’t ever forget to keep your back phrase safe because that is the only thing that will help you restore your funds.
+Note: Keep your back phrase safe because that is the only thing that will help you restore your funds.

-To be a truly anonymous peer-to-peer network, it uses Tor and doesn’t hold fiat or bitcoins on their servers or in their account.
-Every aspect of this exchange is decentralized from placing the order, to matching the order, to executing it.
+To be a genuinely anonymous peer-to-peer network, it uses Tor and doesn’t hold fiat or bitcoins on their servers or in their account.
+Every aspect of this exchange, from placing the order, to matching the order, or executing it, is decentralized.

 Currently, it supports 126 cryptocurrencies (including BTC) and is available on Windows, Mac, and Linux platforms, but trade volumes are low.

-How Bitsqaure work is beyond the scope of this article.
-But in the future, CoinSutra is going to cover all important aspects of Bitsquare…
+How Bitsqaure works is beyond the scope of this article.
+But in the future, CoinSutra is going to cover all essential aspects of Bitsquare.

-Note: Bitsquare was rebranded to Bisq due to copyright issues.
+Note: Bitsquare rebranded to Bisq due to copyright issues.